-- 5.4.2 The tenderer must disclose its engagement resourcing and pricing information separately from the main tender response.
-The Tender Evaluation Committee will evaluate the tender against the technical criteria in Schedule 2 before opening and considering the audit hours and price. - 5.4.3 Pricing for the external audit services will need to incorporate any expected expenses such as transport, airfares, accommodation and per diem.
+- 5.4.2 When pricing travel-related disbursements, tenderers should take into account how they can utilise technology to complete some audit procedures remotely and minimise travel costs. - 5.4.3 Tenderers must disclose its engagement resourcing and pricing information separately from the main tender response and in the same format (Microsoft Excel) as provided in the Attachment B document.
+The Tender Evaluation Committee will evaluate the tender against the technical criteria in Schedule 2 before opening and considering the audit hours and price. - 5.4.4 Pricing for the external audit services will need to incorporate any expected expenses such as bank confirmations, transport, airfares, accommodation and per diem.